 myriad other gimmicks may very well believe all of the Grail talk to be true.
 Many Internet marketers also love to talk about how easy it is to make money with drop shipping, but drop shipping is not a gimmick.
 Don’t be fooled by glib talk about the work at home ecommerce model.
 The people who got good enough at it to call it easy got there through persistence and following a business plan.
 Selling goods online or on eBay using the wholesale-dropship model is not a gimmick; product sourcing is not a gimmick, and online retail sales is not a trick.
 However, these are all things that you can learn how to do successfully.
 Running an ecommerce business selling physical products–and product sourcing for your home business is vital to that–is a solid way to make money, but not as a gimmick, scheme, or trick.
 And the truth about success is that it rarely happens quickly and all at once.

 A wise and successful Internet marketer once said that to be successful in business, you have to be good at business.
 Meaning that quick online income and legitimate home-based business success, online or offline, are not necessarily the same thing.
 Almost anyone with luck can make some money, but it takes business skill and knowing where the “gold” is to keep your money.
 In the area of Internet marketing–and business in general–it is important to understand the difference between a gimmick that makes money and a business.
 Gimmicks are generally transitory and only successful temporarily, and often do not offer a genuine product or service.
 Ecommerce–running your own online store where you provide a good or service–is a business.
-In ecommerce, a key issue is product sourcing, and so one of the biggest wholesale and dropship so-called “secrets” is where and how to source your products, and that is where wholesale drop ship directories, suppliers, and distributors come in.
+In ecommerce, a key issue is product sourcing, and so one of the biggest wholesale and drop ship so-called “secrets” is where and how to source your products, and that is where legitimate suppliers enter into the picture.

-Wholesale sourcing, drop-ship directories and distributors are a vital element of the equation.
+Legitimate sources of wholesale and drop-ship goods are a vital element of the equation.
 Unless you are a scammer, in most cases there are really only two things to offer through legitimate home business.
 Goods or services (or both).
 If you want to offer goods, then you have a choice of physical products or digital products.
 Here, we are concerned about physical products, so we can either stock our own inventory and ship from our business, or sell goods that will be shipped independently by a manufacturer or distributor.